Exequiel3k/datasciencetest/Conclusions.md

 chisq.test(inner_merged$test_group, inner_merged$transaction_type)

-We would reject the null hypothesis and conclude that here is statistical difference between them.
+We would reject the null hypothesis and conclude that there is statistical difference between them.
 Furthur analysis could be done such as interval confidence.
 ```

 ### Is a user that must call-in to cancel more likely to generate more revenues?